 A Windows machine.
 You download one installer and double-click it.
 It isn't code-signed yet, so Windows SmartScreen throws a warning the first time.
 Click "More info," then "Run anyway," and you're in.
 Mac is on the list, not in this build.

-Neither.
-There's no login, no sync, no server.
+No login, no account, no server of ours.
 The app opens and works with your wifi off.
-That's the point of it being a desktop tool instead of a website.
+If you want your world on more than one device, that's your own cloud drive doing the syncing, not us, and the app still reads it offline.
+That's the point of a desktop tool instead of a website.

-When you buy, you get a license key.
-You paste it into the app once to activate it, offline, and it never asks again.
-The key is your proof the copy is yours, not an account you log into or a server that checks up on you.
+When you buy, you get a licence key.
+You paste it in once to activate, and from then on it just works.
+The key is your proof the copy is yours, not an account you log into.

 Yes.
 It's $25 in early access and $47 at launch.
 If you buy now you keep every future update for free, so the early price is the whole thing, not a stripped-down version.
 The price climbs, it never drops.